nfdi4health/ldh-deployment/README.md

 ```

 You may destroy all data, including passwords.
-The only thing you need is to keep a valid copy of filestore and mysqldump:
+The only thing you need is to keep a valid copy of filestore and database.
+To restore all, startup the LDH and type

 ```
 bash restore.sh <your database.sql.gz from backup> <your filestore.tar.gz from backup>